John W. Campbell Memorial Award for Best Science Fiction Novel

-During the 47 years the award has been active, 183 authors have had works nominated; 47 of these authors have won.
+During the 47 years the award was active, 183 authors had works nominated; 47 of these authors won.
 In two years, 1976 and 1994, the panel selected none of the nominees as a winner, while in 1974, 2002, 2009, and 2012 the panel selected two winners rather than one.
-Frederik Pohl and Joan Slonczewski have each won twice, the only authors to do so, out of four and two nominations, respectively.
-Kim Stanley Robinson and Paul J. McAuley have won once out of seven nominations, and Jack McDevitt, Ian McDonald, Adam Roberts, and Robert J. Sawyer have won once out of five nominations, while Nancy Kress, Bruce Sterling, and Robert Charles Wilson have won once out of four nominations.
-Greg Bear has the most nominations without winning at nine, followed by Sheri S. Tepper at six, James K. Morrow at five, and William Gibson, Ken MacLeod, Charles Stross, and Peter Watts at four.
+Frederik Pohl and Joan Slonczewski each won twice, the only authors to do so, out of four and two nominations, respectively.
+Kim Stanley Robinson and Paul J. McAuley won once out of seven nominations, and Jack McDevitt, Ian McDonald, Adam Roberts, and Robert J. Sawyer won once out of five nominations, while Nancy Kress, Bruce Sterling, and Robert Charles Wilson won once out of four nominations.
+Greg Bear had the most nominations without winning at nine, followed by Sheri S. Tepper at six, James K. Morrow at five, and William Gibson, Ken MacLeod, Charles Stross, and Peter Watts at four.

 Winners and nominees

 In the following table, the years correspond to the date of the ceremony, rather than when the novel was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; the other entries are the other nominees on the shortlist.
 Entries with a gray background and a plus sign (+) indicate a year where no novel was selected as the winner.